-Another important aspect to the ‘envelope’ is airflow – as this is another way where the protective bubble of insulation can be pricked.
-This means that you need to pay close attention to airflow at the design stage, as well as using high-quality construction.
+Another important aspect of the ‘envelope’ is airflow – as this is another way the protective bubble of insulation can be compromised.
+It means that you need to pay close attention to airflow at the design stage, as well as using high-quality construction.

 5. Mechanical ventilation